Dive deeper into the Collaborative’s projects.

 We’re pleased to release the Collaborative’s 2020 projects: Beneficial Electrification and Grid Opportunities and Guiding Principles for Next-Generation Performance-based Utility Program Models.
 Explore these resources by clicking on the modules below.

 As the Collaborative grows, so will our focus areas.
-In 2021, the Collaborative will be exploring ways to accelerate the scale-up of markets for Active Efficiency, the federal policy opportunities to advance Active Efficiency, a platform to ensure equitable economic outcomes with Active Efficiency, opportunities to accelerate smart buildings, and a workshop exploring EM&V to assess performance of demand flexibility in buildings.
+In 2021, the Collaborative will be exploring ways to accelerate the scale-up of markets for Active Efficiency, policy opportunities to advance Active Efficiency, a platform to ensure equitable economic outcomes with Active Efficiency, opportunities to accelerate smart buildings, and a workshop exploring EM&V to assess performance of demand flexibility in buildings.

 Beneficial Electrification and Grid Opportunities